lwojcik/eleventy-template-multiplicity/README.md

 See [`phrases.js`](./content/_data/phrases.js) for the list of translatable static phrases.

-## Note for Netlify users
+## Note on persisting feed cache

 The aggregator uses [eleventy-fetch](https://www.11ty.dev/docs/plugins/fetch/) plugin for fetching and caching network requests.
-If you use Netlify, you can limit number of network requests with Netlify cache mechanism - [see Eleventy docs on how to enable it](https://www.11ty.dev/docs/plugins/fetch/#running-this-on-your-build-server).
+If you use a hosting provider that supports persisting cache (e.g. Netlify or Vercel), you can limit number of network requests by making your `.cache` folder persistent between builds.
+See [Eleventy docs on how to set it up](https://www.11ty.dev/docs/deployment/#persisting-cache).

 ## Contributions